tux4kids/tuxmath/docs/README.txt

   1. The program now reads and writes the settings to disk in a human-readable fashion, where they can be modified with a text editor.
-The file is created in the user's home directory and is called ".tuxmath".
+The file is created in the user's home directory within a directory called ".tuxmath" and is simply called "options".
+As an example, a user "laura" on a Unix/Linux system would find this at /home/laura/.tuxmath/options.
 The file contains extensive comments describing all settings.
 By editing and saving this file, very extensive control over the program is supported, particularly with respect to generation of math questions.
 There really is no need to use